 Following on from my Masters, I had the opportunity to take another voluntary research placement in Northern Norway looking at bearded seal communication.
 Not having visited Norway before or being able to speak Norwegian was a daunting prospect but one I relished.
 I would be based at the university looking at vocal development in young captive bearded seals.

-Early each day before the local aquarium opened, I would record the ‘song’ of the seals as the male bearded seals practised their singing to the females.
+Early each day before the local aquarium opened, I would record the ‘song’ of the seals as the male bearded seals practiced their singing to the females.
 During the daytime, I was able to help to train and feed these beautiful animals.

 Throughout my placement I realised perhaps research was not for me and looked into other options.
 Many of the jobs I looked at working with wild animals required you to be veterinary trained to even get close to them.
 It was then I realised perhaps I should reinvest my time in looking once again at veterinary science as a career path.